Ahmed Al-Khamisi

-Ahmed Mohammed Khalfan Al Khamisi (born 26 November 1991) is an Omani professional footballer who plays as a defender for Dhofar and the Omani national team.
+Ahmed Mohammed Khalfan Al Khamisi (born 26 November 1991) is an Omani professional footballer who plays as a defender for Al-Seeb and the Omani national team.

 International career

 Al Khamisi made his senior international debut on 25 March 2021 in a friendly 1-1 draw against India.

 He last appeared at the 2022 World Cup qualifying match against Japan in a 1-0 defeat, before being called up to the final 23-man squad for the 2021 FIFA Arab Cup in Qatar on 18 November 2021.
 He played the full match against Iraq in a 1-1 draw.